 You can also use GroupWise Monitor to check the links passing through a selected domain.
-See Section 61.3.2, "Link Configuration Report," on page 1003.
+See "Link Configuration Report" on page 932 and "Checking Links Configuration at the Monitor Web Console" on page 950.
 However, you cannot change link information using Monitor.

-10.2.7 Viewing the Gateway Links Passing through a Gateway
+Viewing the Gateway Links Passing through a Gateway